 Civil Defense Warning of Possible Enemy Attack

 PRINC IPAL/SITE ADMINISTRATOR ACTIONS:

 Move students to closest suitable shelter.

 If the above is not advisable, remain in school building and initiate Duck, Cover and

 Hold On.

 STAFF ACTIONS:

 Keep students calm.

 Close all curtains and blinds.

 Enemy Attack Without Warning

 STAFF ACTIONS:

 Keep students calm.

 Close all curtains and blinds.

 Instruct students to DUCK AND COVER.

 ADDITI ONAL STEPS FOR THE SCHOOL:

-•
+on Estator on the sentock.

+·

 •